 You can check your set-up by heading to Students > Assessments > Assessment Framework > Targets.
 Once there click on Target Judgement Rules > Assessment Rules on the left-hand menu.

-If the default rules are being used, as they are in the example above you'll see that Arbor automatically calculates whether the student is working Significantly Below, Slightly Below, At or Above their current target.
+- If the default rules are being used, Arbor automatically calculates whether the student is working Significantly Below, Slightly Below, At or Above their current target.

 Check your grade set

 Once you've checked your target judgement rules you'll be able to work out which grades equal which target judgement.
 For this, you'll need to check your grade set.

 If you don't know which grade set the assessment is using, head to Students > Assessments > Annual Policy > Manage Assessments.
 Click into the assessment you want to check the grade set for.
 There check the Summative Marking in the Assessment Details section.
 You'll see the grade set and the grade scale it's in.

 If you know the grade set you're using, head to Students > Assessments > Assessment Framework > Grade Sets.